North Korea's nuclear weapons program has grown with each Kim regime

 The Korean War pitted North Korea and its ally China — two nations that did not have nuclear capabilities at the time — against a nuclear-armed U.S., making it “clear to the first Kim that nuclear weapons are very powerful, a powerful deterrent,” Lee said.

-Kim Jong Il, leader from 1994-2011
+Kim Jong-il, leader from 1994-2011

-When the second leader of the Kim dynasty died in 2011, Kim Jong Il was remembered as the “dictator who turned North Korea into a nuclear state,” in his New York Times obituary.
+When the second leader of the Kim dynasty died in 2011, Kim Jong-il was remembered as the “dictator who turned North Korea into a nuclear state,” in his New York Times obituary.

-And it’s Kim Jong Il that really “gets the credit of taking the country down the nuclear path," Lee said.
+And it’s Kim Jong-il that really “gets the credit of taking the country down the nuclear path," Lee said.

 In the beginning of his reign — he was North Korea’s supreme leader from 1994 to 2011 — North Korea denied that it had a nuclear weapons program.